-The next sitting of the FFICM Final OSCE/SOE is currently due to take place on Friday 19 March - Monday 29 March 2021 (excluding weekends).
-The application window for the next OSCE/SOE sitting will open on Monday 4 January 2021, the deadline for applications is 5pm on Thursday 25 February 2021.
+The next sitting of the FFICM Final OSCE/SOE is currently due to take place on Monday 25 April 2022 - Thursday 28 April 2022.
+Possibly also Friday 29 April.
+The application window for the next OSCE/SOE sitting are now OPEN.

 You must pass the MCQ before you can apply for the OSCE/SOE.
 The MCQ is valid for three years.

 The objective of the OSCE section is to test knowledge and skills essential to the safe practice of Intensive Care Medicine.

 The OSCE consists of 13, seven minute stations with a one minute reading time between stations.
 All stations must be attempted, there are no 'killer stations' and negative marking is not used.

 There are 12 'live' stations (marks count towards the final mark) and one station used for validating new questions (the test station).
 Neither the examiners nor the candidates will be made aware of the test station, therefore all 13 stations must be approached equally.

 The examination draws questions from four different areas, Data, Equipment, Professionalism and Resuscitation.
 Questions will be selected to ensure a wide area of the curriculum.

 Each station is marked out of 20 with the assigned question pass mark (called the Angoff score) for each station being determined by the Examiners before the examination, using the Angoff Referencing method.
 The Angoff scores for each of the 12 'live stations' are summed to obtain the pass mark for the whole examination.

 At the first sitting the OSCE and SOE components must be taken together.
 If a candidate fails one but passes the other component, then only the failed component needs to be retaken.
 If a candidate fails both components then they must be retaken together.

 - Eligibility: The detailed rules for eligibility can be found in the FFICM Examination Regulations